 Lots of the mums I often talk to plan to go back to work in September when their children start at pre-school or maybe move up to primary school or now feels like the right time to go back to work after a career break.
 Or take on a new role with more responsibility.
 And there’s no point job hunting in August.

 However what I find is that come September, these very same mums get caught up in the back to school frenzy, and suddenly before they know it, it’s half term and they’ve not actually got started with their plans to go back to work.
 (And that’s why my Back to Work workshop is after half term because I know that’s what is going to happen.
-When I’ve run the course in September, mums aren’t ready for it!).
+When I run the course in September, mums aren’t ready for it!).

 Last year I published a series of posts covering the 12 essentials for career break mums who want to go back to work with confidence.
-I’ve talked to a couple of career break mums in the past week who want to join me in November but wanted some suggestions on what they could now to get started.
+I’ve talked to a couple of career break mums in the past week who want to join me in November but wanted some suggestions on what to do to get started now.

 Given it’s the school holidays, these suggestions are designed to take 5 minutes or less so that you can make the most of the time with your children in the school holidays.

 1. Get clear on your core values